-- Usually, you meet the progression requirement by being awarded all of the credit within a Stage of your qualification.
-Some specific qualification regulations will specify additional progression rules. - b) If you have not met the requirements for progression, you will be permitted to study at the next Stage of a qualification if you have been awarded at least 60 credits for the previous Stage of the qualification and either: - (i) you are enrolled on the final module in a Stage and that module will not be completed, or the module result will not be available, prior to the start of the next Stage; or - (ii) you have completed study of the remaining modules for that Stage subject only to a discretionary postponement or outstanding resit or resubmission of the examinable component; or - (iii) you intend to study a next Stage module at the same time as the final module(s) in the previous Stage - c) If you are permitted to enrol for a module in the next Stage under this regulation, you may change your enrolment to a module in the previous Stage (subject to the availability of places) or defer the next Stage module at any time up to the module start date as set out in the Changing Your Study Plans Policy. - d) If you are permitted to remain enrolled after the start date on a next Stage module pending a result for a module in a previous Stage, and do not subsequently achieve the award of credit for the previous Stage module, you will be permitted to complete the next Stage module on which you are enrolled.
-However, you will be required to complete or be repeating study of the outstanding credit at the lower Stage before you may enrol for any further modules at the higher Stage.
-This is the case even if you are awarded credit for the next Stage module.
+- a) Usually, you meet the progression requirement by being awarded all of the credit within a Stage of your qualification.
+Some specific qualification regulations will specify additional progression rules. - b) If you have not met the requirements for progression, you will be permitted to study at the next Stage of a qualification if you have been awarded at least 60 credits for the previous Stage of the qualification and either: - you are enrolled on the final module in a Stage and that module will not be completed, or the module result will not be available, prior to the start of the next Stage; or - (ii) you have completed study of the remaining modules for that Stage subject only to a discretionary postponement or outstanding resit or resubmission of the examinable component; or - (iii) you intend to study a next Stage module at the same time as the final module(s) in the previous Stage - c) If you are permitted to enrol for a module in the next Stage under this regulation, you may change your enrolment to a module in the previous Stage (subject to the availability of places) or defer the next Stage module at any time up to the module start date as set out in the Changing Your Study Plans Policy. - d) If you are permitted to remain enrolled after the start date on a next Stage module pending a result for a module in a previous Stage, and do not subsequently achieve the award of credit for the previous Stage module, you will be permitted to complete the next Stage module on which you are enrolled.
+However, you will be required to complete or be repeating study of the outstanding credit at the lower Stage before

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022

-- e) You must have completed the credit requirement for Stage 1 of your qualification in order to enrol for a module at Stage 3 of that qualification, unless the specific qualification regulations state otherwise. - f) You must have completed the credit requirement for Stage 1 and 2 of your qualification in order to enrol for a module at Stage 4 of that qualification, unless the specific qualification regulations state otherwise.
+- you may enrol for any further modules at the higher Stage.
+This is the case even if you are awarded credit for the next Stage module. - e) You must have completed the credit requirement for Stage 1 of your qualification in order to enrol for a module at Stage 3 of that qualification, unless the specific qualification regulations state otherwise. - f) You must have completed the credit requirement for Stage 1 and 2 of your qualification in order to enrol for a module at Stage 4 of that qualification, unless the specific qualification regulations state otherwise.